To help everyone have an enjoyable experience and to keep the Lake safe and clean, the following are prohibited at the Lake:

 - Between 1 December to 31 March no fires are permitted.

-During a Total Fire Ban, gas bbqs and burners are allowed so long as flammable material is cleared away.
+During a Total Fire Ban and Prohibited and Restricted Burning Periods, gas bbqs and burners are allowed so long as flammable material is cleared away.
 However, no wood or briquette (such as Weber) bbqs can be used.
 Oil-based insect lamps with a naked flame are also banned.

 Lake Leschenaultia is a natural water body and life guards are NOT on duty.
 Parents and guardians are responsible for their children’s safety in and around the water.
 Children under five should always be within arm’s length of a parent or guardian.
 Please supervise the behaviour of your group around the pontoon.